 What are the symptoms of chronic kidney failure?

-Dr. Cathy: It is a surprisingly similar list as for acute kidney failure with signs like:
+Dr. Cathy: It is a surprisingly similar list, as for acute kidney failure, with signs such as:

 - Weight loss

 Dr. Cathy: Kidney failure is diagnosed by blood work.
 High blood levels of BUN, creatinine and phosphorus indicate kidney failure.
 However, they do not diagnose the cause of the kidney failure.

 BUN stands for blood urea nitrogen; BUN and creatinine are the breakdown products of protein digestion.
 Phosphorus is a mineral, which should be excreted in the urine, along with all the extra BUN and creatinine..

 When the kidneys do not function optimally, they lose what they should not and retain what they should not.
 This means the dog in kidney failure drinks more liquids and urinates more (loses what it should not), and therefore, and becomes toxic from the by-products of protein digestion (keeps what it should not).